BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 Since you now have this gift, this formal model, you can analyze it in a highly abstract way.
 You can define what a computer at least requires to be *Turing-complete*, i.e., to be a computer.
 You can define what *computable* is, and you can even measure how many steps it takes to solve a class of problems.
-You start analyzing the *complexity* of problems, such as sorting cards or Sudoku.
+You start analyzing the *complexity* of problems, such as sorting cards or solving a Sudoku.

 For example, sorting cards (on a *Turing-complete* model) requires $$\mathcal{O}(n\log(n))$$ steps, where $$n$$ is the number of cards.
-And we know that we can not be better than that.
+And we know that we can not do better than that.
 Consequently, in the worst case, sorting cards requires always at least $$c \cdot n\log(n)$$ steps where $$c$$ is some constant independent of $$n$$.
 Isn't that captivating that we know this!